 It is critically important to understand that without treating the mental health disorder, substance abuse treatment indeed might be next to impossible.
 The continued strain placed on an individual by depression and anxiety works in opposition to the treatment center’s efforts.

-Dual treatment offers other options that attack the addiction and the mental health disorder simultaneously.
-Full-time monitoring and sober-living houses can provide the support that is so necessary in the early stages of recovery.
+Dual treatment offers other options that attack the addiction and mental health disorder simultaneously.
+Full-time monitoring and sober-living houses can provide the support that is so necessary for the early stages of recovery.
 They reduce or eliminate exposure to triggering situations – as well as to the drugs themselves – and they also serve as an environment where patients feel less vulnerable.
 This allows recovering addicts to more easily open themselves up to further treatment options.

 Over time, as the intensity of the addiction lessens, the treatments might also be relaxed, offering patients the opportunity to see the results of their progress and the increased autonomy that has been granted to them due to their successful steps toward recovery.